 Printober, or with any ending after “Print”, is not a challenge this year, but just a hashtag on social media.
 However, we see some potential in turning it into a nice challenge at some point.

-CONS: It is harder to organize such a challenge and justify it, as plastic prints and failures may quickly become an excessive waste, bad for our environment.
+CONS: It is harder to organize such a challenge and justify it, as plastic prints and failures may quickly become excessive waste that is bad for our environment.

-PROS: 3D Print 30 day challenge could help to gain slicer software skills, for example, and test the endurance of 3D printers (torture test).
+PROS: The 3D Print 30-day challenge could help participants gain slicer software skills, for example, and test the endurance of 3D printers (torture test).

 (Image: SparkyFace5)